tud-ise/Wellbeing_SoSe2023/Exercises/Exercise 2/Exercise-2---Practice.md

 9\.
 Which planet has the most droids?

 10\.
-Who is the oldest character of each species?
+Which is the most prevalent eye color on each planet?

 11\.
-Which is the most prevalent eye color on each planet?

-12\.
 How many unique eye colors are there?